- Causes & Risk Factors

-Mental health and mental illness facts
+Facts you should know about mental health and mental illness

 - Mental health is more than just being free of a mental illness.
 It is more of an optimal level of thinking, feeling, and relating to others.

 - Mentally healthy individuals tend to have better medical health, productivity, and social relationships.

 - Mental illness refers to all of the diagnosable mental disorders and is characterized by abnormalities in thinking, feelings, or behaviors.